-This article shows you the steps to set up Windows Me (Millennium) on a new virtual machine using VMware Workstation 16 Pro on Windows 10.
+This article shows how to set up Windows Me (Millennium) on a new virtual machine using VMware Workstation 16 Pro on Windows 10.

 However, in time, users waited for the release of Windows XP instead of upgrading their system to Me.